06 Nov How to spot a good employer

 Building a successful career can often come with quite a high degree of pressure; finding the right job, thriving and growing your skillset.
 But with so much expectation around sticking in the right job so your CV doesn’t become a spaghetti junction, is quite a tall order, isn’t it?
 You have a couple of hours of interview time to figure out if this company is going to be a good place to work and one that you can see yourself happy in for the long term.
 In many cases, that might not be enough to make an informed decision, so, how can you investigate further to make sure you’re making the right decision?

 The benefit of living in a small community like Guernsey or Jersey, means you don’t have to look far to find a current or previous member of staff at a particular company, so ask around and see if you can get a balanced view on the company’s culture and working conditions.
 Just ensure it is a balanced view and keep an eye out for a bitter ex-employee or a current superfan, focus on spotting trends and don’t take too much stock in a single opinion.
 Glassdoor.com, basically TripAdvisor for work, is a helpful resource but not many local employers feature on there at current.
+There is the talent acquisition partner that can help with the recruiting processes.

 Research their CSR